mjs2430/mcclatchy/README.md

 # mcclatchy
 McClatchy HTTPS Repo

-Utilize this by linkin this in your HTML <head>:
+Utilize this by linking this in your HTML <head>:

  href="https://rawgit.com/mjs2430/mcclatchy/master/fonts.css"